hpc4cmb/toast/doc/nersc.rst

 Using at NERSC
 ====================

-To use PyTOAST at NERSC, you need to have a Python3 software stack with all dependencies installed.
+To use TOAST at NERSC, you need to have a Python3 software stack with all dependencies installed.
 There are several ways to achieve this.

 Temporary Solution